-No, this is a not-for-credit offering.
+No, this is a non-credited offering.

-No. However, The Rutgers Federal Credit Union has financing options available for continuing education, including year-round Extension Division offerings and summer programs.
+No. However, the Rutgers Federal Credit Union has financing options available for continuing education, including year-round Extension Division offerings and summer programs.
 If financing or cost is an issue, we urge you to fill out the Rutgers Federal Credit Union Continuing Education Loan application.
 Click here for more information.